GeorgeWebDevCy/drousia-map/README.md

 ## Usage
 Create `Map Location` posts with latitude and longitude fields and place the `[gn_map]` shortcode on any page.

+### 2.61.0
+- Navigation panel can be closed and reopened
+- Directions instructions panel hidden
+- Route progress tracked with colored trail
+- Stats panel now labels distance, time and elevation
 ### 2.60.0
 - Points A and B reversed on driving direction shortcodes
 ### 2.59.0